nemo0622/pokeemerald-expansion/Seaglass README.md

 - Go through trainer teams and integrate all Gen 1-3 Pokémon!
     - Change level cap levels in level_caps.c to adjust to modified level curve
     - Wait for Expansion 1.9.0 - i think a big refactoring of trainers is coming
-- Bring back Contest Halls, replacing battle tents!
-    - Also make Contest stats influence battle performance (higher Sheen or something giving a boost??)
-    - Add a "Clear PokeBlock Chef" guy to Lilycove Contest Hall that will reset Pokémon Sheen
-        - GetMonData MON_DATA_SHEEN is a thing!
-- Just one or two more battle backgrounds (a unique one for underwater at least!)

 Later Additions (After Release 1.0):
 - Make changes to Aqua/Magma dialogue!